 Review a Plain-Language Overview of the New Rule and What’s Expected.

-Accessibility has long been something universities were encouraged to do — the federal government is simply moving from strongly encouraging digital accessibility to formally requiring it.
+Accessibility is nothing new for universities — the change is that the federal government is moving from strongly encouraging digital accessibility to formally requiring it.
 Like all large public institutions, NC State should be in compliance by APRIL 24, 2026.

 What the Deadline Means